“My main goal is to fascinate the audience into thinking that they are dreaming, even if this is only for a few seconds”

 Five Points In Magic is a book dedicated to the art of misdirection.
 In this piece, Tamariz teaches us how to use not just the hands, but the whole body as tools of misdirection.
 Highly recommended.

 Sonata.
-Good luck trying to find this one; it appears to be out of print, but if you can get your hands on a copy than you will be able to browse a collection of some of Tamariz’s personal tricks, sleights and subtleties.
+Good luck trying to find this one; it appears to be out of print, but if you can get your hands on a copy then you will be able to browse a collection of some of Tamariz’s personal tricks, sleights, and subtleties.

 Most of his books are available in English, but it might take a bit of difficulty to dig around and find them.
 I have linked to the ones available on Amazon, but some may also be possible to buy on eBay!